wesmc7777/Azure-IoT-C-SDK-Reference/iothub-module-client-h/iothubmoduleclient-setinputmessagecallback.md

 # IoTHubModuleClient_SetInputMessageCallback()

-This API sets callback for method call that is directed to specified 'inputName' queue (e.g. messages from IoTHubClient_SendEventToOutputAsync)
+This API sets callback for method call that is directed to specified 'inputName' queue (e.g. messages from IoTHubModuleClient_SendEventToOutputAsync)

 ## Syntax